google/WebFundamentals/src/content/en/updates/posts/2015/11/presentation-api.markdown

 }
 {% endhighlight %}

-In the presentation, you can then set up a connection and handle messages:
+In the presentation, you can then make a connection and handle messages:

 {% highlight javascript %}
 // presentation.html